 The MM bushing protects the NM-B 14/2 cable from the sharp edge of the flexible conduit.

-You can get the MM Bushings and REDI-LOC Connectors at the home improvement store in the electrical supply section.
+You can find MM Bushings and REDI-LOC Connectors at the home improvement store in the electrical supply section.

 Install the Panasonic exhaust fan wiring by:

-- Tape the ground wire, black (hot) and white (neutral) ends of the NM-B 14/2 housing wiring together so the wires won’t snag inside the ribs of the aluminum flex conduit.
+- Tape the ground wire, black (hot) and white (neutral) ends of the NM-B 14/2 house wiring together so the wires don’t snag on the ribs of the aluminum flex conduit.